Wildlife of Niger: Threats

 Environmental issues in Niger include destructive farming practices as a result of population pressure.
 Illegal hunting, bush fires in some areas, human encroachment upon the flood plains of the Niger River for paddy cultivation are environmental issues.
-Dams constructed on the Niger River in the neighbouring countries of Mali and Guinea and also within Niger itself are also cited as a reason for a reduction of water flow in the Niger River – which has a direct effect upon the environment.
+Dams constructed on the Niger River in the neighboring countries of Mali and Guinea and also within Niger itself are also cited as a reason for a reduction of water flow in the Niger River – which has a direct effect upon the environment.
 A lack of adequate staff to guard wildlife in the parks and reserves is another factor cited for loss of wildlife.